Aosana/Brii/README.md

 # List Contents

 Brii contains nearly 1,000 mods that have been patched and tested extensively with one another.
 For a full list of the mods found in Brii, check out the Load Order Library [here](https://loadorderlibrary.com/lists/brii)!

+# System Specs

+I play Brii with the following computer specs:

+Processor: AMD Ryzen 7 5700G with Radeon Graphics @ 3.80 GHz
+RAM: 32 GB
+Graphics Card: NVIDIA GeForce RTX 3080

+I get a consistent 60 FPS at every location in the game; however, your mileage may vary depending on your own hardware.
+If you have issues with performance, please let me know as I may be able to help you!

+# Skyrim: Anniversary Edition (AE)